Prospective Graduate Students

 What are the test score requirements?

-GRE scores are no longer required for any Master's level graduate program in the Biological Sciences at SJSU.
+GRE scores are no longer required for any Master's level graduate program in Biological Sciences at SJSU.

 TOEFL (Test of English as a Foreign Language) requirement